-This series of eight serigraphs selected from a set of ten, is the collaborative works by Marta Sanchez and Chicana Poet Norma E. Cantu.
-The suite was printed at Coronado Studio in Austin, Texas and is in collection of numerous university’s Latino Studies Programs and museums.
-This collaboration was created to not only highlight the Mexican experience with the train yards in America, but to also correlate the development of the visual and literary works of Chicana artists today.
-This serigraph edition of 50 is being sold for $4,000.00.
-The set of ten prints in this suite are 11 1/2″x14 1/2″
+This series of serigraphs is the collaborative works by Marta Sanchez and Chicana Poet Norma E. Cantu.
+The ten print suite was printed at Coronado Studio in Austin, Texas and is in the bcollections of numerous university’s Latino Studies Programs and museums.
+This collaboration was created not only highlight the Mexican experience with the train yards in America but also to correlate the development of the visual and literary works of Chicana artists today.
+This serigraph edition of 50 has been sold or donated to private collectors, universities, and museums throughout the U.S. with only eleven sets still available.
+The prints are selling for $7,000.00 and include the published book of Transcendental Train Yards by Wings Press.

 “I am very pleased to have a copy of the boxed set of these wonderful prints created by Marta Sanchez.
 Her images convey personal reflections based on shared real life experiences with her family and the railroad industry.
 These meaningful experiences are not too infrequent among the waves of Latinos who arrived at the various points throughout the 20th century.
 If not before.
 These shared experiences often form the basis for artistic creativity, which transcends, as in the case of Marta’s prints and Norma’s Poetry.
 Into understanding of meanings and beauty in the everyday life of all.”